 We operate in many international markets.
-In addition to the uncertainty regarding our ability to generate revenue from foreign operations, there are certain risks inherent in doing business on an international basis, including:
+There are certain risks inherent in doing business on an international basis, including:

-- political and economic instability; - legal uncertainty regarding liability, regulations, tariffs and other trade barriers; - fluctuations in exchange rates; - potentially adverse tax consequences; - action by foreign governments or foreign telecommunications companies to limit access to our services; - potentially weaker protection of intellectual property rights; and - uncertain market acceptance and difficulties in marketing efforts due to language and cultural differences.
+- uncertainty regarding the ability of our resellers to resell our service in compliance with all laws, rules and regulations in such markets and actions by foreign governments or foreign telecommunications companies to limit access to our services; - political and economic instability; - fluctuations in exchange rates; - potentially adverse tax consequences; - potentially weaker protection of intellectual property rights; and - uncertain market acceptance and difficulties in marketing efforts due to language and cultural differences.